Maia Bouchier: Regional cricket

 Bouchier also played for Southern Vipers in the Women's Cricket Super League in 2018 and 2019.
 She played all 11 matches for the side in 2019, helping them reach Finals Day and hitting 114 runs overall, with a best of 40 against Lancashire Thunder.

 Bouchier continued playing for Southern Vipers in the 2020 Rachael Heyhoe Flint Trophy.
 She appeared in all 7 matches, including her side's 38-run victory in the Final over Northern Diamonds.
 She scored 183 runs at an average of 30.50, as well as taking 1 wicket, the key dismissal of Lauren Winfield-Hill in the Final.
 She scored one half-century, 50* in a victory over Western Storm.
 In October 2020, it was announced that Bouchier had been suspended from bowling due to an illegal elbow extension in her action, and would have to undergo remedial work.
 She was cleared to resume bowling in competitive cricket in July 2021.

 In 2021, Bouchier scored 195 runs at an average of 32.50 in the Rachael Heyhoe Flint Trophy as her side defended their title, as well as scoring 104 runs at an average of 52.00 in the Charlotte Edwards Cup.
 She also played for Southern Brave in The Hundred, scoring 92 runs with a strike rate of 143.75.
 In 2022, she was ever-present in Southern Vipers' victorious Charlotte Edwards Cup campaign, scoring 176 runs in seven matches.
 She also played five matches for the side in the Rachael Heyhoe Flint Trophy, scoring 128 runs including one half-century.
 In The Hundred, she was ever-present for Southern Brave, scoring 88 runs in 8 matches.

+In 2023, she played 15 matches for Southern Vipers, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, making five half-centuries.
+She also scored 268 runs at an average of 38.28, including one half-century, for Southern Brave in The Hundred.
+In 2024, she played eight matches for Southern Vipers, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, scoring one half-century.

 Overseas cricket

 Bouchier spent one season, 2017/18, playing for Auckland.
 She was most successful in the Hallyburton Johnstone Shield, scoring 273 runs at an average of 45.50 with two half-centuries.
 Her side also won the competition.

 In September 2021, Bouchier signed for the Melbourne Stars for the 2021–22 Women's Big Bash League season.
 She played all 12 matches for the side, scoring 185 runs with a high score of 42, made against Hobart Hurricanes.
 In February 2022, it was announced that Bouchier had joined Western Australia for their Women's National Cricket League campaign.
 She played six matches for the side in the tournament, scoring 130 runs including making her List A high score, with 79 against Queensland.
+She re-joined Melbourne Stars for the 2023–24 Women's Big Bash League season, scoring 216 runs at an average of 15.42.